krasenslavov/dom-assembler/README.md

 # DOMAssembler

-🧬 Quickly create HTML DOM structure out of template string (less than 1KB).
+🧬 Quickly create HTML DOM structure out of template string.

+> Tiny HTML DOM assembler (less than 1KB).

 ## Usage

-DOM Assembler is intitive, flexible and easy to use.
-Take a look the modifiers down the page.
+DOM Assembler is a tiny, intitive, flexible and easy to use (take a look the modifiers down the page).

 The example below will create an alert message using the Bootstrap framework.